Napoleon and Arthur Bertrand

 Life after Napoleon

-After Napoleon’s death in May 1821, the Bertrands left St. Helena, stayed for a time in London, and then returned to France.
-In 1840, Arthur, with his father, was part of the expedition to St. Helena to return Napoleon’s remains to Paris.
-He wrote a book about the experience.
-In it, he admitted he had only a very vague memory of his early years on the island, though he did recollect his childhood astonishment at seeing Napoleon shoot a large East India Company cow that had strayed into Napoleon’s garden.
+After Napoleon’s death in May 1821, the Bertrands left St. Helena.
+They stayed for a time in London, and then returned to France.
+In 1840, Arthur Bertrand, along with his father, was part of the expedition to St. Helena to return Napoleon’s remains to Paris.
+Arthur wrote a book about the experience.
+In it, he admitted he had only a very vague memory of his early years on the island.
+He did recollect his childhood astonishment at seeing Napoleon shoot a large East India Company cow that had strayed into Napoleon’s garden.
 (12)

 You might also enjoy: